-In this case, the gods Tezcatlipoca and Quetzalcoatl had just finished with restoring the sky and earth when they decide that they need to create people to populate this new fifth world.
+In this case, the gods Tezcatlipoca and Quetzalcoatl had just finished restoring the sky and earth when they decide that they need to create people to populate this new fifth world.
 Since Michlantechutli has all the bones, Quetzalcoatl travels to him to inquire about getting some bones.
-Michlantechutli agrees to the condition that Quetzalcoatl travel around the Underworld four times while sounding a conch shell horn.
+Michlantechutli agrees to the condition that Quetzalcoatl travels around the Underworld four times while sounding a conch shell horn.
 The catch is that Michlantechutli gives Quetzalcoatl a shell that doesn’t have any holes drilled into it.

 Quetzalcoatl fixes this problem by summoning some worms who drill holes into the conch shell and then having bees fly into the shell.
 When Michlantechutli hears Quetzalcoatl blowing the conch horn, he is obligated to fulfill his end of the agreement.
-However Michlantechutli decides to go back on his word to keep the bones.
+However, Michlantechutli decides to go back on his word to keep the bones.
 Quetzalcoatl is forced to flee, taking the bones with him and Michlantechutli sends his minions, the Micteca after the other god.
 The Micteca dig a deep pit and as Quetzalcoatl is running, a quail jumps out, startling Quetzalcoatl so that he falls into the pit and dies with the bones all shattering.
-This is why people will be different sizes.
+This is why people will be of different sizes.

 One retelling has the quail tormenting Quetzalcoatl before he seemingly dies and then gnaws on all the bones, making that the reason why humans will be in different sizes.

-Quetzalcoatl does eventually revive, being a god and takes the bones to the goddess Cihuacoatl who grinds up the bones and puts them into a special container.
+Quetzalcoatl does eventually revive, being a god, and takes the bones to the goddess Cihuacoatl who grinds up the bones and puts them into a special container.
 The other gods now gather around this container and cut themselves to shed blood into it.
 From this mixture, the humans of today came forth to populate the earth.